-If our information technology systems or data is or were compromised, we could experience adverse impacts resulting from such compromise, including, but not limited to, interruptions to our operations such as our clinical trials, claims that we breached our data protection obligations, harm to our reputation, and a loss of customers or sales.
+If our information technology systems or data is or were compromised, we could experience adverse impacts resulting from such compromise, including, but not limited to, interruptions to our operations such as our clinical trials, claims that we breached our data protection obligations, harm to our reputation, and a loss of customers or sales.\

-In the ordinary course of our business, we and third parties upon which we rely may become exposed to, or collect and store sensitive data, including procedure-based information, PHI, credit card, and other financial information, intellectual property and other proprietary business information, insurance information, and potentially personally identifiable information.
+In the ordinary course of business, we or the third parties upon whom we rely, may collect, store, transmit or otherwise process proprietary, confidential, and sensitive data (including but not limited to intellectual property, proprietary business information and personal data).
 For example, we may fail to remove all PHI from CT scan data on the StratX Platform.